Honda XR series: XR250 (MD30) / XR250L

-XR 350R
+XR350R

 The XR 350R was introduced for the 1983 model year and discontinued after the 1985 model year.
 The 1983 and 1984 models were wet sump engines with a bore and stroke of 84 × 61.3 mm and a displacement of 339 cc.
-The 1985 engine had a dry sump, a stroke of 63.8 mm and displacement of 353 cc.
+The 1985 engine had a dry sump, (carrying the engine oil in a tank built into the frame, like the XR600R), a stroke of 63.8 mm and displacement of 353 cc.
 The wrist pin diameter was reduced from 21 mm to 19 mm and the dual progressive carburetors of the 83-84 models were replaced by a single large carburetor.

-XR 400R
+XR400R

 The XR 400R was introduced in 1996.
 Its frame, plastics and suspension components were similar to those of the XR250R, and it had a similar air-cooled engine with RFVC cylinder head technology.
 The XR400R had more suspension travel and a longer wheelbase than the XR250R of the same year.
 Many XR400Rs were heavily modified and raced.
 The 400 was perhaps the most versatile of the XR line-up; many were raced in amateur motocross and enduro events.
 Equipped with street-legal lighting it also worked reasonably well as a dual purpose bike.
 It was simple, reliable and long lasting.
 Hard to break and easy to fix.
 In 2004 Honda discontinued the XR400R.

-XR 400M
+XR400M

 The XR 400M was introduced in 2005, and whilst having a similar engine to the XR 400R, the exhaust diameter is smaller and has a slightly lower power output.
 It was sold as a factory motard, with road wheels and tyres, electric start, and updated faux radiator fairings.

-XR 500 / XR 500R
+XR500 / XR500R

 Introduced in 1979, the twin-shock Honda XR 500 was the first "XR" model.
 The engine was a four-stroke, four-valve OHC, 497 cc "Pentroof" engine.
 The bike had a conventional 18" rear wheel but an unusual 23" front wheel which was supposed to be better for riding over potholes and ruts.
 The 23" size proved unpopular and did not catch on as the wheel/tyre assembly was heavy, and there was little choice of replacement 23" tyres.

 In 1981 Honda introduced 'Pro-Link’ models, with rising-rate single-shock rear suspension, a 17" rear wheel and a 21" front wheel.
 Unusual for a four-stroke with its typical intake and exhaust valves, the 1981 and 1982 XR-500 utilized a six-petal reed valve set-up between the carburetor and the intake valves.
 This was intended to provide better low-end performance while still allowing a large carburetor to be used.
 The 1982 XR 500RC was very similar to the 1981 RB apart from decal and trim changes.